7 Best Stock Market Simulators

 TradeStation’s simulator is free to use when you open a TradeStation brokerage account or purchase a TradeStation Analytics Software subscription.

-If you open a brokerage account, you can choose between the TS Go account and the TS Select account.
+If you open a brokerage account, you can choose between the TS Go and TS Select accounts.
 Each account has different features and benefits.

 Newer investors will enjoy the learning tools but need to be prepared to put in some study time.